 If the shunt trip is not successful in this test, check the mounting fasteners to make sure they are reasonably tight.
-If they are, then bend the trip paddle on the trip shaft to slightly reduce the distance between the trip arm of the device and the trip paddle, and recheck for positive trip.
+If they-are, then bend the trip paddle on the trip shaft to slightly reduce the distance between the trip arm of the device and the trip paddle, and recheck for positive trip.
 If this bending is necessary, be careful that it is not overdone.
 Verify that there is a .030"-.050" gap between the trip arm and the trip paddle with the breaker closed.
-This gap is necessary to prevent nuisance tripping.
+A gap greater than .050" is permitted and may sometimes be necessary in order to prevent nuisance tripping.
+Re-verify positive trip as a final check.